Azure/azure-sdk/_posts/2020-05-05-jupyter-notebooks.md

 ![An example plot]({{site.baseurl}}/images/posts/20200505-image1.svg)

 To create the predictive model, I'll need some data.
-My application is logging to Azure Application Insights, which then stores the data in Azure Blob Storage as a series of time-series files.
+My application is logging to Azure Application Insights, which then stores the data in Azure Blob Storage as a series of time-series log files.

 To start, you will need [Visual Studio Code](https://code.visualstudio.com) with the [VSCode Python extension](https://code.visualstudio.com/docs/python/python-tutorial) installed.
 When you run a Jupyter notebook for the first time, VSCode will prompt you to install necessary modules.

 You can [download the demo notebook]({{site.baseurl}}/images/posts/ForecastingInVSCodeWithBlob.ipynb) and open it directly in VSCode.
-Jupyter notebooks intermesh code and documentation seamlessly, allowing for self-documenting code.
+Jupyter notebooks intermesh code and documentation seamlessly, allowing for an interactive documentation experience.

 ![Run a Jupyter Notebook in VSCode]({{site.baseurl}}/images/posts/20200505-image2.png)

 The rest of this article walks through the Jupyter notebook.
-First, let's bring in some standard libraries, including the Azure SDK that allows us to read the data, data manipulation, forecasting, and visualization libraries.
+First, let's bring in the packages we will need; including the Azure SDK that allows us to read the data, data manipulation, forecasting, and visualization packages.

 ```python
 import sys